 Best Credit Card for Bad Credit: Capital One Cash Rewards for Newcomers

 It’s tough to find an unsecured card for bad credit that isn’t trying to pick your pocket with loads of fees.
 This card is designed for immigrants, but anyone can apply for this card.

 The APR is 24.9%, and I know that sounds like a lot.
 But it’s pretty average for this category.
 What makes this card better than the others is that you get rewards.
 You get 2% cash back on travel and 1% cash back on everything else.
 And since it’s from Capital One, there are no foreign transaction fees.

 If you’re careful, you can use this card to rebuild credit.
 Make purchases and earn rewards, but don’t carry a balance.
 In 12 to 18 months, you might qualify for a credit card with a lower interest rate.

 Best Secured Credit Card: Citi Secured Mastercard

 This category has several good choices, but my pick is the Citi Secured MasterCard.
 Citibank invests your deposit in an 18-month Certificate of Deposit (CD) savings account.
-You get a variable rate of 18.24%, and the annual fee is $29 per year.
+You get a regular rate of 18.24% (variable), and the annual fee is $29 per year.

 The downside of this card is that you have to apply in person at a branch, and I know that’s inconvenient.
 But this card is a good way to rebuild credit.
 There’s also the possibility of qualifying for an unsecured card from Citi after 18 months of responsible use.